ecmwf/ecflow/docs/ug/cookbook/multi_tenant_reference_environment.rst

    jwt:
      exp: 3600
      iss: authotron-issuer
-     secret: authotron-secret-key
+     secret: <jwt-signing-secret>
      aud: authotron-audience

    include_legacy_headers: True

-   bind_address: 0.0.0.0:8081
+   bind_address: 0.0.0.0:8080

 .. warning::
+   The credentials above are redacted.
+The deployed configuration defines real ``plain-provider`` users and a real ``jwt.secret``, and neither is reproduced here.

-   The ``plain-provider`` passwords and the ``jwt.secret`` value above are placeholder, test-only values, explicitly marked as such in the configuration file itself.
-They must be replaced with properly generated secrets before this stack is treated as anything other than an internal development reference.
+   Both are nonetheless weak: the deployed values are the example values carried in ``releng/imachination/authotron/config.yaml``, so anyone with access to the repository can derive them.
+Anyone holding ``jwt.secret`` can mint tokens that the ecFlow server accepts.
+They must be replaced with properly generated secrets, held outside version control, before this stack is treated as anything other than an internal development reference.

 The ecFlow server: ``ecflow-server`` (172.30.0.4)
 -------------------------------------------------